Harris Science Academy East London: Early years and opening

 East London Science School was opened on 2 September 2013 by its founder and first principal David Perks with the intention of providing an education of rigour to students regardless of academic aptitude.
 Prior to its opening it faced local opposition.
 David Perks told Spiked that students were "recruited outside schools, on the street" as funds for the school, including for a building, were withdrawn until after its admissions closed.
 Plans for the school lacked a playground for students, leading to difficulties in gaining approval for its opening.
 It was housed in its temporary and current site, the Clock Mill, a Grade II listed building located on Three Mills Island.
 This site was chosen by the London Legacy Development Corporation.
 Sixth form education and a permanent site were expected to be provided two years within its opening, with the sixth form successfully opening by 2015.
 The first chairman was Dennis Hayes, who was elected in January 2014.

 The school gained a "good" Ofsted grade in 2015.
 During this time, a location for a permanent site was still under negotiation between the school trust and the Greater London Authority, however it was expected to neighbour West Ham.
 The Minister of State for School Standards, Nick Gibb, visited the school in March 2015 and suggested that it take a leading role in encouraging other neighbouring secondaries to teach computing, mathematics and science as core subjects.
 Principal Perks met with Gibb previously in 2014, when they evaluated old science textbooks and co-created updated textbooks in light of the new changes to the national curriculum.

-In July 2015, the London Legacy Development Corporation permitted the school to expand their temporary site into the building opposite of the Clock Mil, the Custom House.
+In July 2015, the London Legacy Development Corporation permitted the school to expand their temporary site into the building opposite of the Clock Mill, the Custom House.
 This was done to provide room for the increasing student population.
 The school's lease on the Clock Mill, which was originally scheduled to expire on 30 September 2015, was also granted an extra three years, as the school had failed to secure a permanent site before this date.
 It was decided that the school's permanent site be built on Stephenson Street in West Ham, as part of the Berkeley Homes Twelvetrees Park development project.
 The new school building is expected to be complete sometime in 2022.

 In October 2017 Chairwoman Beth Davies was elected, serving until October 2018.
 Her successor, Chairman Adam Atashzai, was a special adviser during the David Cameron premiership and reported directly to the Prime Minister.
 The school's first GCSE examination results were released in 2018, with grades increasing in 2019.
 Ofsted made a brief inspection in January 2019 and reaffirmed their previous assessment of the school's "good" grade.